 Additionally, some contracts won’t allow the dental associate to terminate the contract until after the first year.
 These are things to be aware of.
 It’s all about thinking about the future.
 Instead of negotiating an extra one or two percent on your compensation, negotiate your ability to leave a bad situation.

-Where we really see this come into play is when a doctor knows they want to own a practice in a year or two.
+We really see this come into play when a doctor knows they want to own a practice in a year or two.
 If the dental associate is in a year-long employment agreement and has to give a 90 or 120-day notice, they could miss out on an ownership opportunity that pops up.
-A 30-day notice should really be enough time for both the employer and the doctor.
+A 30-day notice should be enough time for both the employer and the doctor.

 The best scenario would be when the employment agreement spells out the number of days and hours per day.
-Knowing those expectations upfront is much more ideal than trying to renegotiate once the contract is in place.
+Knowing those expectations upfront is more ideal than renegotiating once the contract is in place.

 This can prevent a dental associate from working in a specific geographical location for a certain amount of time.
 In that scenario, if you want to own a practice in your hometown, our advice is to avoid working in your hometown as a dental associate.

 The typical restrictive covenant lasts for 18 months, but sometimes we see them extended for up to two years.
 The mileage range, on the other hand, varies widely.
-It really depends on how densely populated the area is.
-For instance, if the area is densely populated, the range could be a couple of miles; but if it is a more rural area, it could be
+It really depends on how densely populated the region is.
+For instance, if the area is densely populated, the range could be a couple of miles; but if it is a more rural area, it could be 20 miles.

 That’s the non-compete of the restrictive covenant.
 The other part can include non-solicitation.
 That means when you leave the practice, you can’t try to recruit their employees or patients.